What Causes Deformed Toenails?

 Step 3: Rule Out or Confirm each Possible Cause

 A differential diagnosis of your symptoms and risk factors finds the likely cause of deformed toenails:

 * This is a simple example to illustrate the process

 Arriving at a Correct Diagnosis

 is our online diagnosis tool that learns all about you through a straightforward process of multi-level questioning, providing diagnosis at the end.

-Are any of your toenails deformed, not from past injury?
+Are any of your toenails deformed for unknown reasons?
 Toenails normally grow straight and smooth, the same width from top to bottom.

-→ No / it is due to injury / don't know
+→ No / it is due to injury or cutting / don't know

 → Probably/minor episode now resolved